MLStarter-2023Class/Africa---Financial-Inclusion-Project/README.md

 This data was extracted from various Finscope surveys ranging from 2016 to 2018.

 ## MODEL
-The final model I decid eto use is XGBoost model.
+The final model I decided to use is XGBoost model.
 The model has highest accuracy of all experimented models (0.8895)

 ## HYPERPARAMETER OPTIMSATION
 I chose to use Grid Search to optimise XGBoost parameters.